jameskimmel/network-stuff/Why NAT isn't about security and how IPv6 is superior in every single way.md

 Don't try to apply your IPv4 knowledge and wisdom onto IPv6.
 It won't work.
 In my opinion, the easiest way to understand the topic is by using a simple example.

-**Let’s assume I want to access the webpage of my NAS.**
+**Let’s assume I want to remotely access the webpage of my NAS.**

 Probably not a great idea, since my NAS is probably very insecure, full of bugs, and has no 2FA nor any brute force protection.
 And without certs, there also could be a man in the middle attack without me noticing.
-But still, I wanna access my NAS webpage.
+But still, I wanna access my NAS webpage from remote.

 For IPv4 I have a problem.
 Since my ISP only gave me one single IPv4, I use that IPv4 for my router.
 I don’t have another IPv4 for my NAS (unless a pay huge amount for business lines with multiple static IPv4).
 So I need the wonky workaround NAT.